Lavve/MMM-MQTTAlert/README.md

 ☀️ The sun is shining!
 ```

-### Remove message
+### Remove a message

-To remove a message on your MM², just send the _exact_ same message on the same topic, like so:
+To remove a message on your MM², just send the _exact_ same message on the _exact_ same topic, but with a trailing string with what you've specified in the config.
+Default is `'REMOVE'` in upper case, like so:

 ```
-☀️ The sun is shining!
+☀️ The sun is shining!REMOVE
 ```

-## Remove all messages
+### Remove all messages

-If you need to remove all MQTT messages on your MM², send a message containing the chosen `removeMessage` set in the config, like so:
+If you need to remove all MQTT messages on your MM², send a message containing the chosen `removeAllMessages` set in the config, like so:

 ```
 REMOVEALL